 A quick and easy pasta dish with a difference!
-If you’re looking for something other than a tomato or cream sauce covered pasta, this recipe is for you!
-Fresh and tangy tagliatelle pasta with feta is bursting with sour flavours from capers and fried lemon.
-With the addition of tenderstem broccoli, this is both a healthy and exciting pasta dish, that can be made with any pasta shape and served warm or eaten cold if you have any leftovers!
+If you’re looking for something other than tomato or cream sauce-covered pasta, this vegetarian tagliatelle recipe is for you!
+Fresh and tangy, lemon tagliatelle pasta with broccoli is bursting with tart flavours from capers and fried lemon.
+With the addition of tenderstem broccoli and feta, this is both a healthy and exciting pasta dish, that can be made with any pasta shape and served warm or eaten cold if you have any leftovers!

 If you want to make your own tagliatelle, here’s our guide on how to make pasta at home.
 It’s a bit of an effort, but totally worth it!
 We’ve made our tagliatelle with pasta bianca dough (just semolina flour and water), but egg pasta will work just as well!

 - dried tagliatelle: can be substituted with spaghetti, linguine or pappardelle, or any other pasta shape that you enjoy.
 If you are using freshly made pasta in this recipe, increase it to approx 130g per portion.